adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 Proprietary software is computer software for which the software's publisher or another person retains intellectual property rights--usually copyright of the source code.
-What this means is the public can not download, modify, or publish their version of the software with out the express permission of the software's publisher.
+What this means is the public can not download, modify, or publish their version of the software without the express permission of the software's publisher.